 Almost everything that happens on the internet takes place in real-time.
 When you start an ad campaign online, for example, you can immediately see who interacted with the ad.
 Traditional marketing methods, on the other hand, take time to truly measure performance.

 Most digital platforms use tools like Google Analytics to measure how effective an ad is.
 This is important for marketers who want to make the most of their campaign.
 Knowing what works and what doesn’t can help you decide how to tweak your campaign for better results.

 Trackable Customer Behavior

 More than 80% of shoppers conduct research online before pushing through with a purchase.
 As a result, you can align your marketing strategy with customer behavior to build a more engaged community.

 Let Your Company Goals Be the Decision Maker

 The choice to use traditional or digital marketing depends on your company goals and the kind of business that you find yourself in.
 Know your target audience.
 Certain people will respond better to digital marketing, while others will be more receptive to traditional marketing.

 A general rule of thumb for small businesses is to start with a digital marketing campaign first since it is more cost-effective and practical.
 Once your budget grows and your digital marketing campaign gets favorable results, you can expand your branding efforts and get into traditional marketing.
-But before you launch any sort of campaign, make sure you do the proper research.
+But before you launch any sort of omni-channel campaign, make sure you do the proper research.

 Hazel Ann Westco is a start-up freelance writer.
 She is interested in writing blogs and articles related to digital marketing and other business stuff.
 Whenever she has free time, she rides her bicycle or motorcycle for a road trip.
 Follow her on Twitter @AnnWestco.